eth-p/jest-environment-obsidian/README.md

 As a way to help with test-driven-development and identify why certain unit tests may be failing, `jest-environment-obsidian` creates and prints warning messages after running tests.

+Individual warnings can be disabled by adding a `@obsidian-jest-ignore node-must-be-within-document <warningName>` pragma comment in a file.
+Multiple comments can be added to disable different warnings.

 ## Configuration

 The test environment can be configured globally with the `testEnvironmentOptions` option inside your Jest config, or on a per-file basis using one of the supported doc block pragmas.